WebAssembly/spec/proposals/Exceptions.md

 The export section is extended to include exception types by extending an `export_entry` as follows:

-* If the `kind` is `Exception`, then the `index` is into the corresponding exception type in the *exception type section*.
+If the `kind` is `Exception`, then the `index` is into the corresponding exception in the _exception section_ index space.

 ### Name section

-The set of known values for `name_type` of a name section is extended as follows:
+The set of known values for `name_type` of a name section is extended as
+follows:

 | Name Type | Code | Description |